dcm4che-dockerfiles/slapd-dcm4chee/README.md

 This is the device name of the Keycloak Authentication Server.
 It specifies the emission of audit messages for authentication events.
 Default value is `keycloak`.

+### `KEYCLOAK_HOST`

+This is the device name of the Keycloak Authentication Server.
+It specifies the emission of audit messages for authentication events.
+Default value is `127.0.0.1`.

 ### `SCHEDULED_STATION_DEVICE_NAME`

 This is the name of the device referenced in default scheduled station configured in the archive device which is used  as